 In yoga, anytime we’re moving energy it’s through the five vayus or ‘winds.’
 Each vayu is associated with a different function.
 In this case, Jalandhara bandha is connected to prana Vayu with the upward movement of energy and areas of the chest and throat.

 Working with our energetic bodies strengthens our five pranas, specifically in this case our second energy dimension (pranayama kosha).
-When we use this bandha as traditional hatha yoga intended, Jalandhara bandha can also direct awakened kundalini energy into our central channel (Sushumna Nadi) , elevating us even further and clearing our energy centres.
+When we use this bandha as traditional hatha yoga intended, Jalandhara bandha can also direct awakened kundalini energy into our central channel (Sushumna Nadi) , elevating us even further and clearing our energy centers.

 This bandha’s corresponding chakra is Vishuddha, the fifth chakra centered at the throat.
 Vishuddha deals with communication and self expression.
 How willing or able are you to speak your mind with Right Intention through speech?